Average: 11 TCs

 The July, August and September SOI and NINO3.4 values were used in making the Australian Tropical Cyclone Outlook.

 Over the entire Australian Region, this statistical relationship has proven to be highly accurate, or a skilful way to forecast tropical cyclone activity.
-However, across the various sub Regions this relationship, and thus forecast skill, can vary.
+However, across the various sub-regions this relationship, and thus forecast skill, can vary.
 Some regions have much higher forecast skill than others.
-The Northwestern sub-region has good skill, while the Western and Eastern regions both have low skill and the Northern region has very low skill.
+The Northwestern sub-region has moderate skill, while the Western and Eastern regions both have low skill and the Northern region has very low skill.